xing-lab-pitt/GraphVelo/README.md

 ## Getting Started with GraphVelo

-Check the pipeline of RNA velocity estimation and you will find the niche of graphvelo:
+Check the pipeline of RNA velocity estimation and you will find the niche of `graphvelo`:

 <img src="https://github.com/xing-lab-pitt/GraphVelo/blob/main/docs/source/_static/img/graphvelo_pipeline.png" alt="GraphVelo" width="800" />